vmware/dod-compliance-and-automation/content/en/docs/Tutorials/NSX/remediate4.md

 * An account with sufficient privileges to configure NSX.

 ### Assumptions
-* Commands are being ran from a Linux machine.
+* Commands are being run from a Linux machine.
-* The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository downloaded and extracted to `/usr/share/stigs`.
+* The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository has been downloaded and extracted to `/usr/share/stigs`.
 * Ansible installed and all playbook dependencies resolved as provided in the `requirements.yml` file in each playbook.
-Install with `ansible-galaxy roles install -r requirements.yml`.
+Install with `ansible-galaxy role install -r requirements.yml`.

 ## Important Considerations
 {{% alert title="Warning" color="warning" %}}
 Please read carefully before proceeding!
-Some NSX STIG controls can be very impactful to your environment if care is not taken during implementation especially in a brownfield scenario.
+Some NSX STIG controls can be very impactful to the environment if care is not taken during implementation especially in a brownfield scenario.
 For example, changing the default DFW rule to deny traffic without first creating rules to allow authorized traffic.
 Before running it is highly advised to have a backups taken and verified.
 {{% /alert %}}

 Below is a table of controls selected for consideration but all controls should be examined for impact before implementing.